JackDanna/FogentRoleplayTemplate/src/Settings/Fogent Roleplay Setting Template/FogentRoleplay.md

 ## Advantage and Disadvantage

-Advantage and Disadvantage represent circumstances that favor or disfavor a character, resulting in better or worse odds of achieving Wins.
+Advantage and Disadvantage represent circumstances that favor or disfavor a character, resulting in better or worse odds of achieving Wins on a dice pool roll.

-Advantages and Disadvantages only apply to a single dice pool, not additional dice pools such as from Assists.
-For example, if a character has Advantage on a Stealth check and decides to assist with their "Rogue" vocation, then the Advantage only applies to the Stealth dice pool and not to the "Rogue" dice pool.
-However, the character could preemptively use a destiny point to gain Advantage on the "Rogue" assist dice pool.

 ### Advantage